The Landing Beaches by bike and the bocage: in the heart of Normandy

 Overnight in Bayeux

-Day 2: from Bayeux to Isigny-sur-Mer (58 km / + 245 m)
+Day 2: From Bayeux to Isigny-sur-Mer (58 km)

 Overnight in Isigny-sur-Mer

-Day 3: from Isigny-sur-Mer to Sainte-Mère-Église (45 km / + 90 m)
+Day 3: From Isigny-sur-Mer to Sainte-Mère-Église (45 km)

-Overnight in Sainte-Mère-Eglise
+Overnight in Sainte-Mère-Église

-Day 4: from Sainte-Mère-Église to Saint-Lô (60 km / + 155 m)
+Day 4: From Sainte-Mère-Église to Saint-Lô (60 km)

 Overnight in Saint-Lô

-Day 5: from Saint-Lô to Souleuvre-en-Bocage (56 km / + 820 m)
+Day 5: From Saint-Lô to Souleuvre-en-Bocage (56 km)

 Overnight in Souleuvre-en-Bocage

-Day 6: from Souleuvre-en-Bocage to Villers-Bocage (35 km + 585 m)
+Day 6: From Souleuvre-en-Bocage to Villers-Bocage (35 km)

 Overnight in Villiers-Bocage

-Day 7: from Villers-Bocage to Bayeux (40 km / + 220 m)
+Day 7: From Villers-Bocage to Bayeux (40 km)